PandawanTechnology/CredentialBundle/README.md

         if ($this->getEnvironment() == 'dev') {
             // ... your dev bundles
-            $bundles[] = new PandawanTechnology\CredentialBundle\PandawanTechnologyCredentialBundle();
+            $bundles[] = new PandawanTechnology\RoleVizBundle\PandawanTechnologyRoleVizBundle();
         }
     }

 ```

 And voilà.
-The credentials will now be available for visualisation in your web profiler.
+The roles will now be available for visualisation in your web profiler.